StarPlayrX/bigmac/README.md

 * A Big Mac is better than a New Mac.
 Please donate to [NiceMac LLC](https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ)

-If you ever read the [Software License Agreement](https://www.apple.com/legal/sla/docs/macOSBigSur.pdf), macOS Big Sur is to be run on Apple branded hardware.
+If you ever read the [Software License Agreement](https://www.apple.com/legal/sla/docs/macOSBigSur.pdf), macOS Big Sur and Monterey must be run on Apple branded hardware.